-This means when you start it up, it will still run like normal.
+This means when you turn on the heater, it will still run like normal.
 You won’t have any kind of failures to deal with because the pipes are frozen or the like.
 There is probably no other heater on the market that might have something similar to it.

 If you are looking for an ideal heater that will start up and run for a long time, this just might be exactly what you’re looking for.
 With all the features it’s got, it’s hard to say no to it.

-As you might have already noticed, these oil-filled heaters are powered by electricity.
+As you might have already noticed, this type of heater is powered by electricity.
 Electric power is used to heat the reservoirs that contain thermal oil.
 The oil will submerge the entire electrical element and therefore will distribute the heat within a designated coverage area.

 For example, a small space heater with 300 square feet of coverage will distribute over 5,000 BTUs of heat.
 That’s enough to cover a small room.
 The warmth that is created from the oil will be transferred to the rest of the oil reservoirs.